cmvkk/lumenc/README.md

 ### Tracks

 Tracks are representations of a modulating value over time.
 They're generally used to represent melodies, drum beats, varying volumes, etc.  They're created using `deftrack`, for example `(deftrack foo [c d e f g a b c])` which creates a track 'foo' that represents a C major scale.
 When a track is passed to a filter that expects a wave, that track will be coerced into wave form.
 For example, `(sine foo)` would produce a sine wave playing the C major scale.

+### The with-track Macro

+This macro represents another way to use tracks inside waves.
+It takes a vector containing one or more track labels, and a body which uses those labels and returns a wave.
+The body will be applied for each track, however it will restart each time the first track's value changes.
+As a result, it allows tracks to be safely used with filters that don't necessarily take a wave argument, as well as with instruments that have an amplitude envelope that needs to be restarted with each note.
+For example, `(with-track [foo] (fade (sine 440) (beats 1/4)))` will produce a C major scale, played by a sine wave that fades out over the course of 1/4th of a beat.
+If the track foo were passed directly to sine, the resultant wave would fade out to silence long before the scale was finished.
+But in this case, the sine wave restarts at full amplitude for each note.

 ### Deftrack